CalebFringer/WebSequencer/README.md

 # React Piano

 This is a project demonstrating the WebAudio API.
-It renders an on-screen keyboard using React, and binds a WebAudio node to each key.
+It renders an on-screen keyboard using React, and binds a WebAudio node to each key on key presses.

-Hello WebAudio!
+Check it out here: https://sepulchre49.github.io/react-piano/

 To test your own copy, fork this repository, install the dependencies with ```npm i```, & run ```npm start```